Below the expected uses of the newsgroup are clarified by Prof. Cohen:

 RPEs and such should also be sent directly to firstname.lastname@example.org.

-These will be read by the TAs, who are managing the RPEs.
+These will be read by John, who is managing the RPEs.

 So these two types of queries should not be posted onto the newsgroup.